kyao4/CS584-MachineLearning-fall-16/README.md

 This is the repo for cs584 fall 2016 project.

-# Pokemon Generation Prediction
+# Legendary Pokemon Prediction

 Members: Kai Yao

 Dataset: [Pokemon](https://www.kaggle.com/abcsds/pokemon)

-Goal: predict the generation from attributes of each pokenmon.
+Goal: predict the legendary pokemon from attributes of each pokemon.

 Description:
 1. I am going to use the dataset that I downloaded from kaggle.
 This is a pokemon dataset with attributes like the HP, CP, attack speed, defense speed, type, generation of the pokemon.
-I decided to use these attributes to predict the generation for the pokemons.
-In general, the higher HP or CP a pokemon has, the higher its generation is.
+I decided to use these attributes to predict the Legendary for the pokemons.
+In general, the higher HP or CP a pokemon has, the higher its Legendary Degree is.
 We can use project to verify this assumption.

 2.No, the problem is not posted on the website.